aspuru-guzik-group/ORGANIC/README.md

 # ORGANIC

-**ORGANIC** is an efficient molecular discovery tool, able to create molecules with desired properties.
+**ORGANIC** (Objective-Reinforced Generative Adversarial Network for Inverse-design Chemistry) is an efficient molecular generation tool, able to create molecules with desired properties.
 It has a user-oriented interface, and doesn't require a HPC cluster.
 Feel free to check our article about ORGANIC, and/or contact the developers if you have any issue or are interested in collaborations.

 This implementation is authored by **Carlos Outeiral** (carlos@outeiral.net), **Benjamin Sanchez-Lengeling** (beangoben@gmail.com), **Gabriel Guimaraes** (gabrielguimaraes@college.harvard.edu) and **Alan Aspuru-Guzik** (alan@aspuru.com), affiliated to Harvard University, Department of Chemistry and Chemical Biology, at the time of release.